 H.O.P.E.
-Inc. breaks cycles of poverty by providing resources that economically disadvantaged, low-income single parents in the Atlanta, GA area need to successfully obtain their college degrees.
+Inc. breaks cycles of poverty by providing resources that economically disadvantaged, low-income single parents need to successfully obtain their college degrees.
 We eliminate barriers to education.
 We provide financial assistance for housing and childcare, counseling services, life-skills training, spiritual support, and financial literacy advisement.
-Our goal is to make positive impacts on the life-trajectories of both the single parent and their children.
+Our goal is to make positive impacts on the life trajectories of both the single parent and their children.

 We recognize this is a systemic problem that requires a holistic approach to solve.
 We provide emotional support through personal and life-skills counseling, boost personal savings through financial literacy programs, and address educational needs by offering childcare and rent assistance, thereby eliminating a barrier for attending classes.
 Our facilitators connect single-parents with community resources needed while enrolled in college and after they graduate.
 These steps break poverty cycles.